vmware/vic-product/docs/user_doc/vic_users/run_dev_project.md

 As a DevOps administrator, in addition to developer tasks, you can perform the following tasks in vSphere Integrated Containers Management Portal:

 - Add developers and viewers projects and assign other DevOps administrators.
 For more information, see [Add Viewers, Developers, or DevOps Administrators to Projects](../vic_cloud_admin/add_users.html).
 - Change project configurations, such as making the project registry public, changing deployment security settings, and enabling vulnerability scanning.
-For more information, see [Manage Projects](../vic_cloud_admin/manage_projects.html).
+For more information, see [Configure Project Settings](../vic_cloud_admin/manage_projects.html).